mzallocco/CP_device/README.md

 Participants.

-The idea for this device was envisaged by Virginia Quellmalz-Zallocco, COTA, OTD/S, CLT who observered the therapeutic care given to these children during her health care studies.
+The idea for this device was envisaged by Virginia Q-Z, COTA, OTD/S, CLT who observered the therapeutic care given to these children during her health care studies.